rcdevs/owncloud_openotp_auth/README.md

 -	Navigate to the 'Admin' page, or go to the 'RCDevs OpenOTP' Application Menu to set at least the server url and the Client Id, Click 'Save'
--	Configure if you want the authentication requests to be sent to OpenOTP on remote access !!
+-	Configure if you want the authentication requests to be sent to OpenOTP on remote access, the loginMode will be forced to LDAP because the Desktop/Mobile application sends authentication for every requests so Two-factor is not possible right now.
+	!!
 IMPORTANT !!
-We recommand to disable Two-Factor on remote until feature will be fully supported in next update.
+We recommand to check "Force Remote Password on Desktop/Mobile Apps authentication" and use the Remote Password (=local Owncloud Password)
 -	Allow users to administer Two-factor on their profile settings page or not
+-	At first Login, owncloud displays a popup with a Random Generated Password to use for remote connection.
+	If users don't keep safely the code on first login, they will be able to do it in "Personal" area on nexts logins.
 -	During configuration of your plugin:
 		-> Select "Two-Factor OR Standard authentication (Enable OpenOTP or Owncloud Password)", even if you are not able to connect, Owncloud password remains active.